 Grants are available for projects that will help Indiana’s local history organizations meet high-priority needs in areas of capacity building, collections stewardship, innovation and collaboration.
 In addition to the grant awards, IHS also offers fundraising education workshops, ongoing coaching for grant applicants and opportunities to serve on grant award selection committees.

-The IHS Heritage Support Grants program will award an average of $500,000 in five cycles through 2019, including both large project grants and mini grants.
+The IHS Heritage Support Grants program will award an average of $500,000 in five cycles through mid-2018, including both large project grants and mini grants.
 These grants will help history organizations in Indiana improve stewardship of the cultural materials in their care and develop institutional capacity to play greater, more effective roles in their communities.

 Heritage Support Grants are provided by the Indiana Historical Society and made possible by Lilly Endowment Inc.